jzajpt/persistence/README.md

 and materializing objects from persistence backend (MongoDB).

-The main idea behind Persistence module is to use pure Ruby objects that can be persisted using this Persistence module.
+The main idea behind Persistence module is to use pure Ruby objects that can be persisted and loaded again.
+This module acts as a separate layer from your domain objects and it should hopefully let you focus more on logic of you app and keep database out of the way (for the most part).

 ## Initializing Persistence module

-Persistence uses only one collection to store objects.
+Persistence uses only one MongoDB collection to store all objects so it's necessary to specify database and collection names.

     Persistence.init_persistence(database: 'persistence_database', collection: 'persistence_collection')

+Or you can initialize Persistence from YAML file (the first argument is path to YAML file, the second one is desired environment):

+    Persistence.init_from_yml('path/to/config/persistence.yml', 'development')

 ## Using Persistence to save objects